wavefrontHQ/docs/pages/doc/ts_anomalous.md

 `anomalous()` analyzes successive groups of data points in a time series, and returns the percentage of anomalous points for each group.
 You define the groups to be checked by specifying the `testWindow` parameter.
 For example, `anomalous(10m, ts(my.metric))` returns, for each data point, the percentage of data points with anomalous values that were reported during the 10 minutes before that data point.
 If 4 out of 10 points in a test window have anomalous values, the result returned for that test window is `0.40`.

-`anomalous()` reports the result for a test window at the end of that window.
-Consequently, if the test window is long, `anomalous()` can appear to detect sudden changes after a significant delay.
-Choose a shorter test window such as `10m` to enable `anomalous()` to report changes right away.
+`anomalous()` returns the result for a test window at the end of that window.
+Consequently, the longer the test window, the more the result might appear to be delayed after a sudden change in the time series.
+Choosing a shorter test window enables `anomalous()` to report changes right away.
+A typical test window is `10m`.

 `anomalous()` returns a separate series of results for each time series described by the expression.